Ryanmsy/ryanmoh_journey/README.md

 # ryanmoh_journey
 My projects and certifications documenting my journey from Finance to Data Science.

-I am very new to git so I am still learning best practices.
+I’m new to Git and currently learning the best ways to upload impact projects and certifications.

+Stay Tune!